Use the Inspect tool to detect accessibility issues by hovering over the webpage

 The Inspect tool button (Inspect) is in the upper-left corner of DevTools.
 When you click the Inspect tool button, the button turns blue, indicating that the Inspect tool is active.

 When the Inspect tool is active, hovering over any element on the rendered webpage displays the Inspect overlay.
 This overlay displays general information and accessibility information about that element.
-The Accessibility section of the Inspect overlay displays information about text-color contrast, screen reader text, and keyboard support.
+The Accessibility section of the Inspect overlay displays information about text-color contrast, screen reader text, and keyboard support:

 The Inspect tool, showing the element's area as a multicolor overlay, and showing the element's details as a large information overlay

 The main article about the Inspect tool is Analyze HTML pages using the Inspect tool.
+The present article focuses on the accessibility features of the Inspect tool.

 Check individual elements for text contrast, screen reader text, and keyboard support